- Borrow & Request

 For each of these report series, call numbers on volumes published prior to 1985 indicate "COMPACT."
 This refers to a LOCATION in The Valley Library.
 All volumes labeled "COMPACT" are publicly accessible in the moveable/compact shelving on the north side of the First Floor.

 Some of these reports are only available to the Library on microfiche and are found in the microforms area on the third floor of the Library using the call numbers given below.
-With the advent of the WWW as a medium for distribution, many series are now available electronically as PDF files.
+With the advent of the web as a medium for distribution, many series are now available electronically as PDF files.
 In OSU Libraries' Online Catalog, you will find electronic titles noted as "Internet Resources" with a link to "connect to this file online."

 If you are given a title, without a series number, try searching it directly in OSU Libraries' Online Catalog, for more recent material you will likely find the call number directly.
 However, if this fails and you know the series and number, select journals and do a keyword search on the abbreviation for the station (SRS, etc.).
 This will give you a list of the series published by that station.
-If in doubt, ask for help at the Reference Desk (TEL: 541-737-7295)